Northeast High School (Austin, Texas)

-Northeast Early College High School is a public, co-educational secondary school in Austin, Texas.
+Northeast Early College High School is a public, coeducational secondary school in Austin, Texas.
 It is part of the Austin Independent School District.
-Northeast High School opened in 1965 and was originally named for John Henninger Reagan, a 19th-century U.S. Senator from Texas and the postmaster general of the Confederate States of America.
-Northeast High School was renamed before the 2019-2020 school year.
+Northeast High School opened in 1965 and was originally named for John Henninger Reagan, a 19th–century U.S. Senator from Texas and the postmaster general of the Confederate States of America.
+Northeast High School was renamed before the 2019–2020 school year.

+2023 shooting

+On December 5, 2023, while school resource officer Sergeant Val Barnes was conducting his daily check at the high school, he was shot by 34–year–old Shane Matthew James Jr., as part of the 2023 Austin shootings.
+James Jr.'s attack on Sergeant Barnes was described as unprovoked as there had been no interaction between the two before James Jr. opened fire on the officer.
+The shooting prompted the campus to go into lockdown and James Jr. fled the scene and he would go on to kill four others and wound two others in the city, including another police officer before he was arrested following a car chase.
+Classes and all after–school activities were cancelled for the following day as a result of the attack.

 Athletics

 For the first two decades of its existence, Reagan High School hosted a highly successful football program.
 Under coaches Travis Raven, Carroll Lundin and Wally Freytag, the Reagan Raiders formed a dynasty in Texas high school football from 1967 to 1994.
-In 1967, 1968 and 1970 the Raiders won Texas State Championships as well as being declared National Champions by then-US President Richard M. Nixon in 1970.
-In 1986, Donald Carr was the quarterback of a Semi Finalist playoff run in the Texas State Championships.
+In 1967, 1968 and 1970 the Raiders won Texas State Championships as well as being declared National Champions by then–US President Richard M. Nixon in 1970.
+In 1986, Donald Carr was the quarterback of a Semi Finalist playoff run in the Texas State Championships and we would have won state if our best QB Kurtis Ward was still playing for the Mighty Raiders...

-The program experienced another resurgence in football from 1998 to 2003 under head coach Andrew Jackson culminating with the Raiders losing to Bay City in the 2001 state semi-final game.
+The program experienced another resurgence in football from 1998 to 2003 under head coach Andrew Jackson culminating with the Raiders losing to Bay City in the 2001 state semi–final game.
 From 2008 through 2010, Reagan High School experienced a significant resurgence in sports, going to the playoffs in consecutive years in basketball, having four students finish tops in wrestling, and the track team for boys and girls performing as one of the top teams in state.